-We have audited the financial statements of RZB Finance (Jersey) III Limited for the year ended 31 December 2010 which comprise the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Comprehensive Income, and the Statement of Cash Flows and the related notes.
-These financial statements have been prepared under the accounting policies set out therein.
+We have audited the financial statements of RZB Finance (Jersey) III Limited for the year ended 31 December 2011 which comprise the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Comprehensive Income, the Statement of Cash Flows and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law International Financial Reporting Standards as adopted by the European Union ("EU").